Skip to content

 P(z) = P(0) e−2αz

-Bandwidth Limits: You Can’t Beat Physics
+Bandwidth Limits: You Cannot Beat Stored Energy

 What an L-Match Really Does